aditiambadkar/remove-oggy-csharp/README.md

 Intention
 This program intends to remove strings containing 'oggy' from a list of strings.
 Method
-Converted List<String> names to List using ToList function.
+Converted Collection names to List using ToList function.